Issues For Stay-At-Home Moms

 First, pick a reliable method of communication.

-If Our Family Wizard or even email communication is not your thing, sealed notes during exchanges can help.
+If online or email communication is not your thing, sealed notes during exchanges can help.
 It is important that the child not see the notes you’re passing to the other parent because nobody wants children to act as messengers.
 The note can update the other parent with developments.
 Make sure you keep a copy of the note.

 Dealing With A Dangerous Dad